ionic-team/cordova-plugin-ionic-webview/README.md

 <!-- TODO: remove beta in README.md and CONTRIBUTING.md -->

-# Ionic Web View
+# Ionic Web View for Cordova

-The Web View plugin for Cordova that is specialized for Ionic apps.
+A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).

+This plugin defaults to using WKWebView on iOS and the latest evergreen webview on Android.
+Additionally, this plugin makes it easy to use HTML5 style routing that web developers expect for building single-page apps.

-This is for `cordova-plugin-ionic-webview` @ `2.x`, which uses the latest and greatest features and may not work with all apps.
+Note: This repo and its documentation are for `cordova-plugin-ionic-webview` @ `2.x`, which uses the new features that may not work with all apps.
 See [Requirements](#requirements) and [Migrating to 2.x](#migrating-to-2x).

 :book: **Documentation**: [https://beta.ionicframework.com/docs/building/webview][ionic-webview-docs]